 On the lighting side, Quake takes what accomplishments Doom was able to make with lighting effects (flickering and strobing) and expands on that with lightmaps.
 The descending bridge on the first level is an intentional early showcase of this effect, with lights that activate as you get near them.
 The results are faked, of course, but as these lightmaps “turn on,” you get a sense that the lamp is popping up and casting a new glow on the walls and ceiling around it.

 For standard level lighting, occlusion is modeled well and objects cast static, but realistic, shadows.
 Faded edges on them give a real sense of light turning to shadow, instead of the hard edges of the sector-based lighting used in Doom.
-This is useful in both making the areas look more believeable, and in setting up a tense, creepy mood.
+This is useful in both making the areas look more believable, and in setting up a tense, creepy mood.
 A particular highlight is a completely dark hallway.
 As you approach, lights turn on in sequence to reveal more of the hallway.
 On the third light, it reveals a monster who leaps at you from the darkness.
 Very cool.
 Pools of light also get used as directional guides, or triggers for wall-mounted traps.

 Controls are accurate and easily defined.
-The defaults still rely on the keyboard keys, but you can rebind running and strafing to something you’re more familiar with.
+The defaults still rely on the arrow keys, but you can rebind running and strafing to something you’re more familiar with.
 True jumping is present and gets its own key, though your hop is pretty short and the level design doesn’t rely on precision.
 It’s mostly vaulting over large gaps.
 Swimming also plays a key role in many levels, with limited air to keep you panicked.
 Mouselook is fully supported, but not a standard yet, so you’ll have to activate it each session with a keyboard key or a console command (+mlook).
 Speaking of which, Quake marks the mainstream introduction to the console (activated with the ~ key), allowing a savvy player a level of control over settings previously reserved for developers.